salaboy/platforms-on-k8s/chapter-6/README.md

 ## Next Steps

 Can you extend the Admin User Interface to create Databases and Message Brokers like we did in Chapter 5?
 What would it take?
-Understanding where the changes needs to be made will give you hands-on experience on developing components that interact with the Kubernetes APIs and provide simplified interfaces for consumers.
+Understanding where the changes need to be made will give you hands-on experience in developing components that interact with the Kubernetes APIs and provide simplified interfaces for consumers.

 Can you create your own compositions to use Real Clusters instead of `vcluster`?
 For which kind of scenario would you use a real Cluster and when a `vcluster`?